Table of Contents

 We will understand the concept of hedging through an example here.

 There is an American company named ABC that does business in Europe.
-The company is expecting to get a payment of €10,00,000 for all the services provided, within a period of 5 months.
-Now let us assume the EUR/USD rate is at $1.04.
-The company fears that within the stipulated time frame, the price of the euro would fall, resulting in them getting losses.
+The company is expecting to receive a payment of €10,00,000 for all the services provided within five months.
+Now, let us assume the EUR/USD rate is at $1.04.
+The company fears that within the stipulated time frame, the price of the euro will fall, resulting in losses.

-To prevent this from occurring, the company sells 8-euro futures contacts of €125,000 each.
-These contracts would expire in 5 months at $1.06.
-So, now when the euro would slump in 5 months, company ABC’s account would be credited with the appreciated price of dollars.
+To prevent this, the company sells 8-euro futures contracts of €125,000 each.
+These contracts expire in 5 months at $1.06.
+So, now, when the euro slumps in 5 months, company ABC’s account will be credited with the appreciated dollar price.

 At the end of the five months, the euro ranges at $1.03, which would have resulted in a loss if the company had not sold futures contracts.
 Buying euros at the spot rate (market rate) at the end of 5 months would have resulted in a loss of $10,000 for every €10,00,000.

 But that’s not the case here.
-As the company had sold 8-euro contracts, in the course of 5 months, the company gained a profit of $3750 (the gain of 300 ticks considering that the minimum price move for each tick is $0.0001.)
-The profit per contract amounts at $12.50.
-So, for 8 contracts in total, the ABC company has received a profit of $30,000 excluding fees and commissions.
+The company sold 8-euro contracts, and in the course of 5 months, it gained a profit of $3750 (the gain of 300 ticks considering that the minimum price move for each tick is $0.0001).
+The profit per contract amounts to $12.50.
+So, for 8 contracts in total, the ABC company has received a profit of $30,000, excluding fees and commissions.

-Compensating the profit and loss, ABC company had made a profit of $30,000 in five months, whereas the loss stood at $10,000.
-So, the net profit excluding any fees or commissions for ABC would amount at $20,000, which obviously is a winning deal!
+Compensating the profit and loss, ABC made a profit of $30,000 in five months, whereas the loss stood at $10,000.
+So, ABC’s net profit, excluding any fees or commissions, would amount to $20,000, which obviously is a winning deal!

 Trading and Speculating

-The way a trader trades depends on his/her preferences, desires, and expectations.
-In addition to that, techniques and the entry/exit time also affect trade.
-Long term traders tend to hold positions for quite a long time compared to day traders, as their primary goals tend to defer.
+The way a trader trades depends on their preferences, desires, and expectations.
+Techniques and the entry/exit time also affect trade.
+Long-term traders tend to hold positions for quite a long time compared to day traders, as their primary goals tend to defer.
 There are various types of traders in this regard, as stated below.

 Day Trader:

-A day trader is likely to hold a position overnight or can easily enter/exit a position within minutes.
-Here, the focal point is the rate and volume fluctuations that can be tracked through technical analysis like chart patterns.
-The popular technical tools for a forex futures day trader are Bollinger Bands, Oscillators, Fibonacci Patterns, MACD, Moving Averages, Support, and Resistance, etc. These tools are common for equity trading as well as for forex futures trading, which makes it easier for a trader to make transitions between the two asset types.
+A day trader is likely to hold a position overnight or can quickly enter/exit a position within minutes.
+Here, the focal point is the rate and volume fluctuations that can be tracked through technical analysis, such as chart patterns.
+The popular forex futures day trader technical tools are Bollinger Bands, Oscillators, Fibonacci Patterns, MACD, Moving Averages, Support, Resistance, etc. These tools are typical for equity trading and forex futures trading, making it easier for a trader to make transitions between the two asset types.

 Swing Trader:

-In contrast to a day trader, a swing trader stays in a trade overnight and the holding position can even be extended to a month if needed.
-They also use technical analysis tools, but the time frame of technical analysis differs as swing traders employ daily or weekly data into study along with macroeconomic aspects for the near future.
+In contrast to a day trader, a swing trader stays in a trade overnight, and the holding position can even be extended to a month if needed.
+They also use technical analysis tools, but the time frame of technical Analysis differs as swing traders employ daily or weekly data in study along with macroeconomic aspects for the near future.

 Position Trader:

-The last type of traders are position traders, or we can call them fundamental traders as well because they hold a position for weeks or even years.
-Here fundamental analysis gauges more value than technical analysis.
+The last type of traders are position traders, or we can call them fundamental traders because they hold a position for weeks or even years.
+Here, fundamental Analysis gauges more value than technical Analysis.
 Position traders are the least concerned with everyday profit and loss and look for the bigger picture.
-They tend to have large stop loss and risk management procedures in place compared to day traders and swing traders.
+Compared to day traders and swing traders, they tend to have large stop loss and risk management procedures in place.

-Though these stated characteristics are not hardbound, but flexible, as in the end, it depends on what suits traders and what are their preferences.
-A day trader can also use fundamental analysis like on the day when the Federal Open Market Committee data is about to be released.
-Just like that, a position trader can use technical analysis to decide points for entry and exit.
+These stated characteristics are not hardbound but flexible, as in t, the end, it depends on what suits traders and their preferences.
+A day trader can also use fundamental analysis, such asen the Federal Open Market Committee data is about to be released.
+Just like that, a position trader can use technical Analysis to decide points for entry and exit.
 A swing trader can also hold a position for more than a month; it is subjective based on each individual.

 Analytical Tools for Forex Futures Trading

-Just like the equities market, the forex market also employs technical and fundamental analysis.
-Technical Analysis uses price data and volume data for analysis, whereas in fundamental analysis, the in-depth study of a firm, ratio analysis, industry analysis, etc. are taken into consideration.
-For fundamental analysis in the forex futures, a trader has to be familiar with macroeconomic factors and forecasting principles.
+Like the equities market, the forex market employs technical and fundamental Analysis.
+Technical Analysis uses price and volume data, whereas fundamental Analysis involves an in-depth study of a firm, ratio analysis, industry analysis, etc. For fundamental analysis of futures, a trader must be familiar with macroeconomic factors and forecasting principles.

-A novice forex futures trader has to understand several factors affecting a nation’s currency for learning how to trade in forex futures.
-These factors can be inflation or deflation rates, measures taken by the central banks, interest rate changes, business cycles, etc. Along with that, a forex futures trader needs to learn economic indicators like yield curve, GDP, Consumer Price Index (CPI), data on employment or housing, etc. Though the list doesn’t end here, he/she also requires studying various central banks’ reserve levels, current account deficits of nations, and how they would affect the currencies they are trading in.
+A novice forex futures trader must understand several factors affecting a nation’s currency to learn how to trade in forex futures.
+These factors can be inflation or deflation rates, measures taken by the central banks, interest rate changes, business cycles, etc. A forex futures trader needs to learn economic indicators like yield curve, GDP, Consumer Price Index (CPI), data on employment or housing, etc. Though the list doesn’t end here, they also require studying various central banks’ reserve levels, current account deficits of nations, and how they would affect the currencies they are trading in.

 Broder Prospects Affect the Forex Futures

-Even geopolitical factors affect the currency fluctuations, for example, the conflicts between Crimea and Russia or the U.S and North Korea affect the currency of these respective countries.
-The commodities of these nations get impacted by such conflicts which eventually hurt the currency rates.
+Even geopolitical factors affect currency fluctuations.
+For example, the conflicts between Crimea and Russia or the U.S. and North Korea affect the currencies of these respective countries.
+Such conflicts impact the commodities of these nations, eventually hurting the currency rates.

-For instance, energy commodities affect the price of Canadian and Australian dollars, so if a trader thinks that the conflicts between Crimea and Russia would lead to a decline in the oil prices, he/she would short sell CAD futures or AUS futures to take advantage.
+For instance, energy commodities affect the price of Canadian and Australian dollars, so if a trader thinks that the conflicts between Crimea and Russia would decline oil prices, they would short-sell CAD futures or AUS futures to take advantage.

-Taking another example to understand the concept here: We all know the crisis that Greece faced economically a few years ago, and that affected the rates of the Euro.
-Now hypothetically, a trader named Ken thought to take advantage of this turmoil.
-He took a bearish stance of EUR/USD and sold euro contracts in 2014 at $1.086 with the hope that it would go further down at the $1.07260 support level before the expiry.
+To understand the concept here, let’s take another example: We all know the economic crisis that Greece faced a few years ago, which affected the Euro rates.
+Now, hypothetically, a trader named Ken thought to take advantage of this turmoil.
+He took a bearish stance on EUR/USD and sold euro contracts in 2014 at $1.086 with the hope that they would go further down at the $1.07260 support level before the expiry.

-He has a contract size of 1,25,000 euros; he expects to win at least 134 ticks which would result in him winning $1675.
+He has a contract size of 1,25,000 euros; he expects to win at least 134 ticks,, resulting in him winning $1675.
 So, the turmoil of Greece here would result in a fortune for Ken.

 Conclusion

 No trading can be done without taking the risk, and the risk appetite varies for each trader.
-The essential element for traders in forex future trading is to have sufficient knowledge and skills to perform and analyze technical as well as macroeconomic data.
-The need to understand various contracts based on diverse characteristics can’t be ignored as well.
+The essential element for traders in future trading in forex is to have sufficient knowledge and skills to perform and analyze technical and macroeconomic data.
+The need to understand various contracts based on diverse characteristics also can’t be ignored.

-The liquidity, lower risk, lower margin, and regulated transparency make forex futures trading very attractive.
-But traders also require to understand that if a lower margin leads to high profits, it can also lead to a higher loss.
-In the end, trading is a responsibility that you have to fulfill with at most care and risk management in place.
+The liquidity, lower risk, lower margin, and regulated transparency make forex futures trading attractive.
+But traders also mustderstand that if a lower margin leads to high profits, it can alsd to a higher loss.
+In the end, trading is a responsibility you must fulfill with the most care and risk management in place.

-The market of currency futures is regulated and dictates how each currency trader takes part in it.
-The movements are described as ticks, and each tick fluctuates in a predefined value.
-That in terms of up and down states how much profit a trader makes.
+The market for currency futures is regulated and dictates how each currency trader participates.
+The movements are described as ticks, and each tick fluctuates at a predefined value, which, in terms of ups and downs, states how much profit a trader makes.

-The forex market is the largest financial market in the world with an average daily trading volume amounting to 6.6 trillion U.S. dollars.
+The forex market is the largest financial market in the world, with an average daily trading volume of U.S. dollars.
 There are numerous instruments to trade in this market, so much so that there is no bar on imagination.
-One such instrument is derivative security named Forex Futures.
-It is noted that forex futures trading negotiates with a massive volume of 112 billion U.S dollars in a day.
-This article would help you understand the world of forex futures and how to trade forex futures.
+One such instrument is a derivative security named Forex Futures.
+It is noted that forex futures trading negotiates with a massive volume of 112 billion U.S. dollars in a day.
+This article will help you understand the world of forex futures and how to trade forex futures.
 So, let’s dive into it!